andars/bits-of-rust/README.md

 * **So this is all memory-safe and stuff because rust, right?**

-  Lol no. Take note of all the `unsafe` blocks, and then realize they were written by me.
+  Lol no. Take note of all the `unsafe` blocks, both here and in `pebble.rs`, and then realize they were written by me.
 I just recently fixed a bug in which I accidentally dereferenced an integer.
 Not sure if any of rust's benefits have survived.

 * **Why on earth do I do [this](https://github.com/andars/bits-of-rust/blob/399577414a797fbc79277fd02e3c6bc3479320cb/wscript#L48) and [this](https://github.com/andars/bits-of-rust/blob/master/build.sh#L14) instead of some legitimate build process?**